PrimaveraDeveloper/lithium/dir/erp/README.md

 # Services Directory - ERP

-These services were designed to integrate in the ERP.
+These services were designed to integrate with the ERP V10.

 | Microservice | Name | Description | Spec |
 | - | - | - | - |